 Average rating: 3.0 (good)

-Average cost: the park is free to access so your only costs are travel or food.
+Average cost: the Lake is free to access so your only costs are travel or food.

 Best time to visit: you can visit year-round.
-The gates open at the latest at 8 AM.
+The gates open at the latest at 8 am.
+Spring is the best time to look out for grebes doing their incredible courtship dance.

 How to get there: you can get to the park easily by car, bus, train, or bike.
 The main entrance is accessed via Woodvale Avenue.
 Other entrances are located in Auckland Road and Sylvan Road.
 The nearest train station is Norwood Junction.